ArchipelagoMW/Archipelago/docs/entrance randomization.md

 > [!NOTE]
 > It is required to use explicit indirect conditions when using Generic ER.
 Without this restriction,
-> Generic ER would have no way to determine they are required when performing randomization,
+> Generic ER would have no way to correctly determine that a region may be required in logic,
-> leading to significantly higher failure rates due to mis-categorized required regions.
+> leading to significantly higher failure rates due to mis-categorized regions.

 ```mermaid
 %%{init: {"graph": {"defaultRenderer": "elk"}} }%%